he-dev/SmartConfig/README.md

 ## Hallo SmartConfig! - Basic Example

-In this short tutorial we'll create a very simple configuration to show how **`SmartConfig`** works and how easy it is.
+This short tutorial shows how easy **`SmartConfig`** is.

-We use for our main configuration a database because nowadays it's actually a standard and all apps use some database to store data.

-To be able to use to the database, first we need a minimal `app.config` configuration.
-There two settings are required a connection string and the name of the table for our settings:
+Let's pretend all the settings are stored in a database.
+To be able to get them from there we need two things: a connection string and the name of the table.
+We store both settings in the `app.config` and we use **`SmartConfig`** for the first time to read them.
+Such a configuration could look like this:

 ### app.config
 ```xml